Exchange Interactions of a Wigner Crystal in a Magnetic Field and Berry Curvature: Multi-Particle Tunneling through Complex Trajectories: Introduction

-where $l_B\equiv \sqrt{\hbar /eB}$ is the magnetic length.
-We assume $\nu$ to be of order 1 and use $(\nu \sqrt{r_s})^{-1}\ll 1$ as a small expansion parameter \cite{footnote:small_parameter}.
-To leading order, the exchange constants in \eqref{eq:WC exchanges} are modified from their zero-field value by an Aharonov-Bohm phase factor $\phi_a (B)$ \footnote{The existence of the Aharonov-Bohm phase in a magnetic field was suggested previously in \cite{okamoto1998magnetism, hirashima2001multiple}.
-However, the theoretical analysis in \cite{hirashima2001multiple} did not consider a complexified path integral needed to obtain the correct asymptotic expression of the exchange constants.
-In our approach, the tunneling trajectory is determined by solving the complex instanton equations of motion \eqref{eq:equation of motion 1} and \eqref{eq:equation of motion 2}.
-As a result, while the leading-order expression (i.e., the phase factor) in \cite{hirashima2001multiple} coincides with ours, their subleading corrections are not valid. }:
+where $\ell_{B_0}\equiv \sqrt{\hbar /e B_0}$ is the magnetic length \cite{footnote:LL-filling-factor}.
+(Throughout this paper, we assume $ B_0 \geq 0$ without loss of generality.)
+We assume $\nu$ to be of order 1 and use $(\nu \sqrt{r_s})^{-1}\ll 1$ as a small expansion parameter---\ksk{which we call the ``small cyclotron condition'' } \cite{footnote:small_parameter}.
+To leading order, exchange constants are modified from their zero-field values by an Aharonov-Bohm phase factor: \begin{fleqn}

+\end{fleqn} where $\v r_{i,a}^{(0)}(\tau)$ is the (position-space) tunneling trajectory of the $i$th electron in the absence of a magnetic field [see Fig. \ref{fig:tunneling} (a) for the illustration of the tunneling trajectory for the $J_3$ process] and $S_a^{(r)}$ is an oriented surface enclosed by the union of trajectories $\v r_{i,a}^{(0)}(\tau)$ for all $i$.
+When the magnetic field is uniform, $\delta B(\v r ) = 0 $, $\phi_a[B(\v r)]$ further simplifies to